Falmouth-Games-Academy/comp140-gam160-game/README.md

 **Debug passwords:**
 debug: Enable debug string boxes
 edit: Enable level editor
 record: Enable voice recorder (unfinished)
+# Credits
+Interfacing class for Arduino, author unknown: https://playground.arduino.cc/Interfacing/CPPWindows
+Windows GDI+ for image loading
+FMOD API for sounds: https://www.fmod.com/
 ## Original Proposal: Hand Puppet The Game
-### Concept
-You play as a hand with a laser-beam spewing mouth in a 2D side-scrolling platform game taking place on campus.
+### ConceptYou play as a hand with a laser-beam spewing mouth in a 2D side-scrolling platform game taking place on campus.
 Using a bareboned motion controller of straps and rings--with your hand shaped like a talking mouth--you bounce up and down to move along, and use a crouch-jump motion to jump.
 To use your laser beam, open your mouth wide.
 The laser beam will make a satisfying BLAAAAAARGH with a vibration feedback effect, and an additional effect of vaporising any enemy foolish enough to stand in your way.

 The storyline is brief but simple: the assignment is due tomorrow and the game hasn't been made yet.
 Your goal is to get to the studio on time to make the game before it's too late.
 The gameplay revolves around destroying evil mutant 'animals' (shadow puppets) with your laser, but there may be some RPG elements.
 For example, you may be sent on a mission by the Monday sock to find his missing partner.
 In fact, socks might be a regular collectible.
 Getting a pair will unleash new powers.